narwhal-chat/narwhal/README.md

 ### Getting Started

-#### Main Narwhal Repo
+#### Main narwhal Repo

-Clone the main Narwhal repo and cd to the new directory.
+Clone the main narwhal repo and cd to the new directory.

 ```sh
 npm install